brentgroves/repsys/research/m_z/virtualization/networking/open_vswitch/understanding_vswitch/open_vswitch_part1.md

 Create an OVS bridge:

 We use the following commands to create an ovs bridge (br0), confirm it and the related network interface (br0).

+On my installation the internal bridge, br-int, was never created.

 ```bash
 sudo ovs-vsctl add-br br0